 Write open source software

-Maybe you have a side project that you develop on your free time that could benefit to others.
+Maybe you have a side project that you develop during your free time that others could benefit from.
 Contributing to open source can be as easy as publishing your side project on GitHub or any other hosting platform for open source projects.
 If other developers are interested in your project, they might help you build it or simply give you feedback which is always nice.

 Become familiar with GitHub